puppetlabs/puppetlabs-apache/README.md

 Values: 'emerg', 'alert', 'crit', 'error', 'warn', 'notice', 'info' or 'debug'.

-Default: 'warn' for the global server configuration, which can be overridden on a per-virtual host basis.
+Default: 'warn' for the global server configuration.
+Can be overridden on a per-virtual host basis.

 ###### `modsec_body_limit`